What Type Of Landlord Are You?

 - Avoid contact with the tenant.
 If you trust your management company, then trust your management company.

 This owner searches for the most inexpensive management company and then questions everything.
-He is a management company's worst nightmare, never responding to repair estimates, or wanting two to three bids for each job in an effort to save a few bucks.
+He never responds to repair estimates or wants two to three bids for each job in an effort to save a few bucks.

 - Treat your management staff how you want to be treated.